 You probably jotted down a few offhand resolutions in preparation for the new year… or maybe you really dedicated some time to brainstorming goals.
 Either way, take this opportunity to really pick apart and explore your mind.
 Ask yourself meaningful questions that will reveal what you should actually dedicate this new year to: What’s my greatest adversity?
 What’s holding me back?
 What am I afraid of?
 What’s the worst that could happen if…?
 Asking yourself questions of the like forces you to delve deeper than before, to explore your greatest potential in the coming year.

 The New Year often puts our lives into perspective.
 We think back on the last 365 days—the good, the bad, and the people that stuck around for both.
 And we look forward to the future, pledging to make it bright.
 But as the new year progresses, we often fall back into old habits and forget or undervalue what matters most.
 Take additional steps this year to remember and prioritize what truly matters: your health, your wellbeing, and that of your loved ones.
 Consider starting a gratitude journal or simply counting your fortunes each night—this will go a long way for your mental health and help you plant solid roots for all of the days that follow.

 4) Treat your mind and body as a temple.

-Lastly, go into the New Year a forgiving and kind individual.
+Lastly, prioritize being kind this year.
 Thank the woman at the supermarket for bagging your groceries; hold the door open for the man with his hands full; say, “it’s okay,” and mean in when a stranger bumps into you on the street.
-And don’t forget to show yourself that same dignity and kindness: forgive yourself for making mistakes; smile when you look in the mirror; and make it a long-lasting goal to prioritize your happiness.
+And don’t forget to show yourself that same kindness: forgive yourself for making mistakes; smile when you look in the mirror; and make it a long-lasting goal to prioritize your happiness.